aleph2c/learning_xslt_with_python/README.md

 files](https://github.com/aleph2c/.vim/blob/master/snippets/xslt.snippets).
 Keep
 snippets under Git-control for portability.

-# XML Schemas

-## Unspecified XML Leads to Disaster (It's a timebomb)

-When you're building something with XML, it's tempting to skip creating a schema.
-But what even is a schema?

-Simply put, a schema is a formal blueprint for your XML.
-It’s a file you write that defines the rules: what tags are allowed, what order they must appear in, and what kind of data they can hold (like numbers, text, or dates).

-It feels like extra work when you're under pressure, but using XML without a schema is like building a complex machine without any blueprints.
-It might run for a little while, but a catastrophic failure isn't just a risk—it's a guarantee.
-You've essentially created a timebomb in your project.
-Let's break down how it works.

-* **The Bomb**: Your collection of XML files.
-Without a schema, you don't really know what's inside them.
-You assume they follow the structure your code expects, but you have no guarantee.
-Each file that deviates from that unwritten specification is a potential point of failure.
-* **The Ticking**: Time and change.
-The fuse gets lit the moment your project needs to change.
-With every new software version, every new feature, or every data migration, the assumptions your code makes about the XML structure get stricter.
-The system gets more and more fragile with each update, and the fuse burns shorter.
-* **The Explosion**: The "technical disaster."
-This is the moment your software encounters an XML document it cannot process correctly.
-This can manifest in several ways:
-    * **Loud Failure**: The application crashes because an expected element is missing.
-This is the best-case scenario, as the problem is immediately obvious.
-    * **Silent Data Corruption**: The application misinterprets the data, leading to incorrect calculations, lost information, or corrupted records.
-This is the most dangerous outcome, as the damage can go unnoticed for weeks or months, spreading through your system and making recovery nearly impossible.
-    * **Massive Cleanup Effort**: You are now forced to halt development, painstakingly analyze mountains of XML to find the inconsistencies, and write complex, defensive code to handle all the unexpected variations—the exact mess you found yourself in.

 ### Understanding XSLT's Default Behavior (And Why It's So Confusing)

 The most confusing part of XSLT for newcomers is its set of invisible, built-in